VAWGG/cochan-1/README.md

 co($asyncGenerator(chan)).then(result => console.log(result))
 ```

-In this case, you may as well use async/await instead of generators and `co`:
+But now you may as well use async/await instead of generators and `co`:

 ```js
 async function asyncFn(ch) {